HHS/nih-oite-website/_events/202129-discussion-for-building-resilience-anxiety-depression-and-other-challenges.md

   day: 9
 start: 2:00 PM
 end: 3:00 PM
-audience:
+open_to:
 - Postbacs
 - Graduate Students
 - Postdocs/Fellows
 topic:
-- Personal Development
+- Wellness/resilience
-- Wellness
+type: Small group
 updated_at: 2021-01-29 16:49:45.000000000 Z
 ---
-<span>This event is
+<span style="font-family: arial, helvetica, sans-serif;">This event is
 only for NIH Intramural Trainees currently in our postbac, graduate student, and postdoc programs.
 This session will be held online via Zoom and the link will be distributed in NIH Trainee Listserv announcements.
 If you need the link immediately please email OITE@nih.gov. </span>

-<span>Mental health
+<span style="font-family: arial, helvetica, sans-serif;">Mental health
 conditions like anxiety, depression, OCD, ADHD/ADD, ASD sometimes occur as natural systems become dysregulated and they can often exacerbate each other.
 While experiencing the effects of anxiety